lale-help/lale-help/README_FEATURES_SPECS.md

 ## Translations / i18n

-- all translations are in files in the config/locales subdirectory.
 - we use Rails' default mechanism, documented here: http://guides.rubyonrails.org/i18n.html
+- a call to `t('some.translation.key')` returns a translated string.
+- the tests run in the English locale (lale's default).
+- all translations are in YAML files in the directory `config/locales` .

 ## General structure of a feature spec

-1) set up a known state application (create data in DB, navigate to page)
+1. set up a known state application (create data in DB, navigate to page)
-2) execute the feature that you want to test
+1. execute the feature that you want to test
-3) verify expected behaviour
+1. verify expected behaviour

 ## Q: is any state kept between tests?